dalbertweiss/dalbertweiss.github.io/_posts/2020-01-26-activelearningsurvey.md

 Within the course of this survey, we aim to shed light behind current approaches applied to deep active learning by giving a comprehensive summary.
 Specifically, it should emphasize the need for a reformulation of the active learning pipeline when applied to deep neural networks.
 This specifically seek in giving insight to current methods adapted for batch aware settings.
-Further, we provide guidelines for future reasearch by identifying prevailing research gaps and giving further suggestions on state-of-the-art research.
+Further, we provide guidelines for future research by identifying prevailing research gaps and giving further suggestions on state-of-the-art research.

 # Problem Formulation
 Conventional acquisition functions have proven to not be efficient, resulting in random acquisition to outperform classical heuristics during model training in some cases [12, 19, 18, 35].
-This has motivated the adaption of active learning for batch-lie settings.
+This has motivated the adaption of active learning for batch-aware settings.
 However, while strong research has been in the field of finding the appropriate acquisition strategy, few works have placed attention to the whole process, having lead to deep learning and active learning to be treated distinctly in many settings [?].
 We argue, that a careful integration is crucial in adapting active learning to deep learning settings such that a reframing of active learning is a prerequisite to simultaneously learn a feature